Ebrahim Ebrahim

-Ebrahim Ismail Ebrahim (1 July 1937 – 6 December 2021) was a South African anti-apartheid activist of Indian origin who was a member of the African National Congress's armed wing uMkhonto we Sizwe.
+Ebrahim Ismail Ebrahim OLG (1 July 1937 – 6 December 2021) was a South African anti-apartheid activist of Indian origin who was a member of the African National Congress's armed wing uMkhonto we Sizwe.
 He was tried in the Pietermaritzburg sabotage trials of 1963 and was sentenced to a 15-year imprisonment at the Robben Island Maximum Security Prison.

 Popularly known as Ebie, he served as a lawmaker in the first democratically elected government of South Africa in 1994 and also served as the country's deputy minister for international relations between 2009 and 2014.

 Early life

 Ebrahim was born in Durban in 1937 to parents, Hafeeza and Mohammed Adam Modan, of Indian origin.
-His father was from the Indian state of Gujarat and traveled to South Africa in 1933, while his mother was born in South Africa.
+His father was from Gujarat and traveled to South Africa in 1933, while his mother was born in South Africa.
 His father took the surname Ebrahim from the family with whom he had traveled to South Africa.

 Ebrahim's schooling was taken care of by his grandmother after the authorities denied him primary school admission, stating that schools for Indian students were full and could not admit him.
 This continued for five years until he was ten.
 He then joined a government funded school The Hindu Tamil Institute.